 Alamo Colleges’ Students Alerted About Job Offer Scams

-Alamo Colleges District is warning students of a scam in which a person is contacting students through their student.alamo.edu email address regarding job offers.
+Alamo Colleges District is continuing to warn students of scams in which a person is contacting students through their student.alamo.edu email address regarding job offers.

 - The student is contacted by email and offered a job along with a check to cover expenses.
-Student does receive a check, which is refused at the bank as fraudulent.
+The student does receive a check, which is refused at the bank as fraudulent.

-- Student is emailed a job offer at a local company and a contact name was provided.
+- The student is emailed a job offer at a local company along with a contact name.
 The email states that the student is to submit a $2,500 money order to the company.
 Later, the student receives an offer of funds through a phone app to help pay for the money order.

-If students receive an email or call and are unsure that it is a legitimate contact from the Alamo Colleges’ IT Helpdesk, do not respond.
+If students receive an email or call and are unsure that it is a legitimate contact from the Alamo Colleges, do not respond.
 Close the email or hang up.
 If a student thinks they may have been the victim of a scam, call the ACD Police Department non-emergency line at 210-485-0099.

 The Federal Trade Commission (FTC) has a consumer alert page with scam information on check scams and job offer scams.